A Euclidean Distance Matrix Model for Convex Clustering: Abstract

 \section{Abstract}

 Clustering has been one of the most basic and essential problems in unsupervised learning due to various applications in many critical fields.
-The recently proposed sum-of-nums (SON) model by Pelckmans et al. (2005), Lindsten et al. (2011) and Hocking et al. (2011) has received a lot of attention.
+The recently proposed sum-of-norms (SON) model by Pelckmans et al. (2005), Lindsten et al. (2011) and Hocking et al. (2011) has received a lot of attention.
 The advantage of the SON model is the theoretical guarantee in terms of perfect recovery, established by Sun et al. (2018).
 It also provides great opportunities for designing efficient algorithms for solving the SON model.
 The semismooth Newton based augmented Lagrangian method by Sun et al. (2018) has demonstrated its superior performance over the alternating direction method of multipliers (ADMM) and the alternating minimization algorithm (AMA).
 In this paper, we propose a Euclidean distance matrix model based on the SON model.
+Exact recovery property is achieved under proper assumptions.
 An efficient majorization penalty algorithm is proposed to solve the resulting model.
 Extensive numerical experiments are conducted to demonstrate the efficiency of the proposed model and the majorization penalty algorithm.